strangedev/react-i18next-fluent/README.md

 ### Writing translations

 After writing the Placeholder, you're good to go.
-Your application can will always fall back to the placeholder, so you can take your time while writing translation resources.
+Your application will always fall back to the placeholder, so you can take your time while writing translation resources.